 While Shanghai offers a lot in the way of a big city, it lacks the depth of cultural and historical sights that cities like Beijing and Xi'an offer.
-But that can work in your favor as you can combine Shanghai with one or more day trips outside the city to take advantage of the interesting places nearby.
+But that can work in your favor as you can combine a trip to Shanghai with one or more day trips outside the city and take advantage of the interesting places nearby.

 01 of 07